kenvega/algorithms-reference/scripts/README.md

 # about scripts

-scripts to sent commmit data to beeminder
+scripts to sent commit data to beeminder

 if having problems, check these: